Lines of descent in the deterministic mutation-selection model with pairwise interaction: Main results and constructions

-The aim of this section is to represent the long-term behaviour of the forward process in terms of the backward process.
-The basic idea is to take $t\to\infty$ in the duality relation \eqref{eq:dualityternarytree}.
-The next result prepares this approach. \begin{theorem} For any~$y_0\in [0,1]$, $\Hs_{\infty}(y_0)\defeq \lim_{r\to\infty} \Hs(\mathscr{T}(r),y_0)\in[0,1]$ exists almost surely.
-Moreover, if~$y_0$ is not an unstable equilibrium of \eqref{eq:dlimitdiffeq} and $\Te(0)=\ssroot{1}$, then~$\Hs_{\infty}(y_0)$ is a Bernoulli random variable with parameter~$y_{\infty}^{}(y_0)$. \end{theorem} \begin{remark} Let us elaborate on a connection to~\citep{MSS2018} and endogeny.
-A (rather simplified) description of a recursive tree process is as follows.
-Consider a tree that has at each internal vertex a randomly chosen function attached to it.
-The leaves of this tree obtain a type.
-Given the types of the offspring, the randomly chosen function determines the type of the parent and in this way the types propagate through the tree.
-If the leaves are typed according to a Bernoulli with parameter~$y_0$ and if then the state at the root is measurable with respect to the $\sigma$-algebra generated by the functions attached to the interiour vertices, then the recursive tree process is said to be endogenous for~$y_0$ (see~\citep{aldous2005,mach2018a} for more details).
-Loosely speaking, for a given $y_0$, the interior of the tree determines the root type, irrespective of the outcome of the sampling of the types at the leaves.
-It follows from~\citep[Prop.~15]{MSS2018} together with~\citep[Thm.~5]{mach2018a} (alternatively, \citep[Prop.~16]{MSS2018}) that for $y_0$ an equilibrium of~\eqref{eq:dlimitdiffeq}, $\Hs_{\infty}(y_0)$ is Bernoulli if and only if the recursive tree process corresponding to~$y_0$ is endogenous.
-In particular, Theorem~\ref{thm:limitTe} implies that in our setup, the recursive tree process is endogeneous for all equilibria that are not unstable.
-An alternative way to recover the second part of Theorem~\ref{thm:limitTe} is via~\citep[Prop.~19, see also Sect.~2.1]{MSS2018} (alternatively,~\citep[Lem.~15]{aldous2005}).
+\begin{remark}[Connection to recursive tree processes and endogeny] Let us elaborate on a connection to~\citep{MSS2018} and endogeny.
+A (rather simplified) description of a \emph{recursive tree process} (RTP) is as follows.
+Consider a tree that has a randomly chosen function attached to each internal vertex.
+The leaves of this tree are assigned types.
+Given the types of the children, the random function determines the type of the parent, and in this way the types propagate from the leaves, through the tree, to the root.
+If the type distribution in each generation satisfies a consistency condition induced by a certain \emph{recursive distributional equation (RDE)} (which prescribes the way the functions at the internal vertices are chosen), one can apply Kolmogorov's extension theorem to extend this type propagation in some precise sense to infinite trees (e.g.~\citep[around Eq.~(2.7)]{mach2018a}); leading to an RTP associated to the solution of the RDE.
+This RTP is said to be \emph{endogenous} if the type at the root of the infinite tree if measurable with respect to the $\sigma$-field of functions at the internal vertices.
+Loosely speaking, the RTP is endogenous if the effect of the typing at the leaves for the root type disappears in the infinite tree.
+In our context, the leaves are independently typed according to a Bernoulli distribution with parameter~$y_0$.
+So if then the state at the root is measurable with respect to the $\sigma$-algebra generated by the functions attached to the internal vertices, then the RTP is said to be endogenous for~$y_0$ (see~\citep{aldous2005,mach2018a} for more details).

+It follows from~\citep[Prop.~1.16, Prop.~1.17]{MSS2018} that for $y_0$ an equilibrium of~\eqref{eq:dlimitdiffeq}, $\Hs_{\infty}(y_0)$ has a Bernoulli distribution if and only if the RTP corresponding to~$y_0$ is endogenous.
+In particular, the first part of Theorem~\ref{thm:representationequilibrium} implies that in our setup, the RTP is endogenous for all equilibria that are not unstable.
+Moreover, for $y_0\in \{\ymin,\ymax\}$, Corollary~\ref{coro:refinebernoulli} makes the endogeny of the underlying recursive tree process corresponding to $y_0$ explicit.
+An alternative way to recover the convergence statement in Theorem~\ref{thm:representationequilibrium} is via~\citep[Prop.~1.20, see also Sect.~2.1]{MSS2018} (alternatively,~\citep[Lem.~15]{aldous2005}).